GateScheduleConfiguratorBase

 AlwaysOpenGateScheduleConfigurator simple module

-This module provides a trivial gate scheduling algorithm that makes all gates in the network to be open all the time.
+Provides a trivial gate scheduling algorithm that keeps all gates in the network open all the time.

 EagerGateScheduleConfigurator simple module

-This module provides a gate scheduling algorithm that eagerly reserves time slots for the configured streams in the order of their priority (0 being the lowest).
+Provides a gate scheduling algorithm that eagerly reserves time slots for the configured streams in the order of their priority (0 being the lowest).
 The allocation makes sure that only one gate (traffic category) is open in all network interfaces at any given moment of time.
-This strategy may result in wasting to much time of the gate cycle and thus end up failing.
+This strategy may result in wasting too much time of the gate cycle and thus end up failing.

 TSNschedGateScheduleConfigurator simple module